zumanm1/device-audit-win/combo-01/README.md

 # Network Audit Tool v3.11

 A modular network device audit framework designed for comprehensive network security auditing.
 This tool combines multiple audit capabilities into a cohesive framework while ensuring each module can operate independently.
-Fully cross-platform compatible between Windows and Ubuntu systems.
+Fully cross-platform compatible between Windows and Ubuntu systems with consistent reporting across all modules.

 ## Features